apache/yunikorn-site/docs/design/user_group_manager.md

 ## User Group Manager (UGM)

-Tracking all the resources will be part of a new self contained module in the scheduler.
-This means that there must be no imports from the scheduler.objects package.
+Tracking all the resources will be part of a new self-contained module in the scheduler.
+This means that there must be no imports from the `scheduler.objects` package.
 This will allow us to run the tracker separately and push updates, if needed, into a background processing queue.

 There will be one user group manager created per partition as part of the partition creation process.
 There will be no tracking of user quotas over a partition boundary.